ekaterinakemenova/data-analyst-portfolio/ab_test_recommendation_algorithm/README.md

 ## Recommendations

-- Consider rolling out the new recommendation algorithm based on the statistically significant uplift in engagement
+- Consider rolling out the new recommendation algorithm based on the statistically significant uplift in engagement.